What I loved about Typhoon Lagoon:

 Another thing to consider is diaper age children.
 They are allowed, but they must wear either swim diapers, or plastic pants while in the pool area.

-- The lazy river has smaller tubes for children.
+- The lazy river has smaller inner tubes for children.

 - If it rains everyone leaves.
 Wait it out and you will have the water park all to yourself!